mne-tools/mne-python/doc/source/manual/forward.rst

 The utility mne_prepare_bem_model computes the geometry information for BEM.
-This utility is usually invoked by the convenience script mne_setup_forward_model , see Section 3.7.
+This utility is usually invoked by the convenience script mne_setup_forward_model , see :ref:`CIHDBFEG`.
 The command-line options are:

 **\---bem <name>**